Pentatrate/Penta-s-Beattools/README.md

 0. Save your level.
 Beatblock may crash when you make an error here.
 1. Download all .png and .json files and copy them into your level files.
 2. Download the "Penta's Beattools" folder somewhere on your PC and open "Penta's Beattools.html".
+	There is not official way to download a folder directly as far as I know, but it's just 3 files and two are in a subfolder.
 3. Select the tool you want to use (Right now only Text Generator).
 4. Add some events and edit them using the tooltips you get when hovering over some labels.
 5. Press "Run" and copy the events into an empty tag file ("tags/*tagName*.json") and save it.